 WAITING PERIOD: Applications must be made at least 5 FULL DAYS before a license is issued.
-The 5 day waiting period begins after the date of application and ends on the 5th day, which is also the issuance day.
+The 5 day waiting period begins after the date of application and ends on the 5th day.
+The license may be issued the following day.
 Keep in mind that we do not issue licenses on weekends or holidays, so plan accordingly.
 The ceremony may take place on the date the license is issued or any time within 30 days thereafter.
 The 5 day waiting period may be waived for an additional fee.
 However, the waiver is only granted for a good cause that is approved by the County Clerk.
 This waiver MUST be requested NO LATER than 5 FULL days in advance of the marriage date.

 PHOTO ID: Current (un-expired) government-issued drivers' license or ID.

 AGE REQUIREMENTS: Persons under the age of 16 may not marry.
 Persons age 16 and age 17 are required to provide both parent's or legal guardian's notarized written consent to marry.
 The consent forms are available in the County Clerk's office and must be signed by both parents or guardians in front of a notary public or the County Clerk.

 FINAL DIVORCE DECREE: It is not lawful for any person, who is or has been a party to an action for divorce in any court in this state, or elsewhere, to marry again until 6 months after judgment of divorce is granted.
 You will be required to present the final Judgment of Divorce (with the Judge's or Court Commissioner's signature and final divorce date on such papers), from the last previous marriage when application is made.